yext/chat-core/packages/chat-core-zendesk/README.md

 # chat-core-zendesk

-a library used for integrating Yext Chat with the Zendesk agent platform.
+A library used for integrating Yext Chat with the Zendesk agent platform.

+This is an internal package as of now.

 - 100% **TypeScript**, with detailed request and response models
 - Currently only supports browser-based chat sessions